-In light of these pressures, it’s hardly any wonder doctoral programs are taking such a toll on mental health.
+In light of these pressures, it’s hardly any wonder that doctoral programs are taking such a toll on mental health.
 But what can students do to avoid coming down with the PhD blues?

 What is Mindfulness?

 The word ‘mindfulness’ gets thrown around a lot.
-If you’re anything like me, perhaps the word conjures up images of robed monks, tossing out all their possessions and humming on a mountain top.
+If you’re anything like me, perhaps the word conjures up images of robed monks tossing out all their possessions and humming on a mountain top.

 But what exactly is mindfulness?